Should I Give My Insurance Company a Recorded Statement?

 Insurance adjusters may ask leading or confusing questions.
 The way you respond could be taken out of context or twisted to minimize your claim.
 For instance, an adjuster might ask if you’ve seen a doctor yet.
 If you say no, they may argue that your injuries are not serious, even if you plan to seek medical attention shortly after.

-Anything you say in a recorded statement can be used as evidence to justify a lower settlement offer.
+Anything you say may be considered by the insurance company when evaluating the value of your claim.
 If your account of the accident differs slightly from what you’ve said before or what the evidence shows, the insurance company may argue that your claim lacks credibility, even if the differences are minor or unrelated to the key facts of the case.

 4. Lack of Legal Representation

 If you provide a recorded statement without consulting an attorney, you may unknowingly waive certain rights or fail to protect your best interests.
-Insurance companies have teams of lawyers and adjusters working to minimize payouts; having your own legal advocate can help level the playing field.
+Insurance companies have teams of lawyers and adjusters working to minimize payouts; having your own legal advocate can help ensure your rights are protected during the claims process.

 When Should You Provide a Statement?